rainbowd-ash/ker_nethalas/docs/skills.md

 The skill level is used when performing checks.

-Players improve skills permamently during character creation, during skill improvement checks, and during level-up.
+Players improve skills permanently during character creation, during skill improvement checks, and during level-up.

+Note: Magic resistance is considered an attribute by the source book, but it functions as a skill with checks and such.
+Thusly it is implemented as a skill, but omitted from Skill Improvement or starting skill point selection.

 ## List of skills (starting level)
 * Acrobatics (10)